Reddit Keyword Alerts: 5 Ways to Get Them in 2026 (Free & Paid)

 • Exact match only.
 "Prowlo" works. "best tool for monitoring subreddits" — the thread you'd actually pay for — never matches.

-• Email-only delivery on free, and no history — a deleted alert is gone.
+• Email-only delivery on free (Slack/Discord start at the $49.99 tier), and no history — a deleted alert is gone.

 Reddit still exposes RSS everywhere, which makes a DIY pipeline possible without touching the API: